Altaaaaaaa/mutsig-analysis-for-tf/README.md

 ### Step3.
 Gene_count

 * input: vcf file, fasta, gtf file
+* output: gene count matrix for each sample
 * variable:
   * [reference genome] => Enter the reference genome you want to analyze (e.g. GRCh37).
 * Before we calculate the contribution of signatures, we need **gene-specific counts** from a particular gene region.